Ajaynb/cpsc-355/Assignment 1/README.md

 - https://linux.die.net/man/3/va_arg

 As a result, the `print` function has the same functionality and usage with `printf`, `scan` has the same with `scanf`.
 In order to migrate to the customized functions, just simply replace all occurences of `printf` and `scanf` in the code with `print` and `scan`.

+## Occurences files

+Two occurences files are included. `occurences.txt` is the example 5x6 table given in the assignment pdf. `occurences2.txt` is a randomly generated 20x20 table.